jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Of course they are.
 And, that's the point.

 The feud between Left and Right ideologues is a distraction.
+The technology that ideological obsessed businesses use is old and no longer worthy of being center-stage in our society.
+Like a dinosaurs in an Ice Age, these business hustle to stay alive despite their being out of time.

-The politics of upgrading our lives (or not) is the real political game of our time.
+Upgrading our lives and society (or not) to the possibilities of modern technology is the real political game of our time.

 This contest started in 1970 when the internet and personal computers were invented.
 That's when human civilization did what we've done many times before.
 We entered a new technological age.
 Like when we left the Stone Age by making bronze tools, or entered the Renaissance with the printing press, in 1970 we left the Industrial Age and entered the Internet Age.
 In 1970 we invented technology that completely changed our way of life.

-But the owners of industrial age technology aren't jumping for joy.
+But the owners of industrial age technology (like television and newspapers) weren't and still aren't jumping for joy.
 They don't want humanity to evolve.
-Why would they want to upgrade from industrial age living anymore than the kings of the medieval age wanted to leave their castles.
+Why would they want to upgrade from industrial age living anymore than the kings of the medieval age wanted to leave their castles and palaces.

 Just look how resistant Blockbuster and Hollywood in general was to online streaming.
 Using the internet gave regular people no line-ups, no late-fees, cheaper prices, on-demand content; these were all things that people were forced to pay a healthy premium for before the internet.
+Precisely why online streaming faced antagonism such as lawsuits and little content for many years in its infancy.

 And there are many more segments of our lives similarly being held back by Industrial Age industries.